Bereavement by suicide is a very particular kind of grief

 Bereavement by suicide is a very particular kind of grief, generating thoughts and emotions that can be hard to share with even the most supportive of family and friends.

-Facing the Future offers closed online groups bringing together up to ten people bereaved by suicide.
-Six free ninety-minute sessions are held at the same time each week, facilitated by two specially-trained volunteers.
-We provide a safe space for everyone to talk openly and honestly about their experiences and feelings with people who have experienced a similar loss.
+Facing the Future offers closed online peer support groups bringing together up to ten people bereaved by suicide.
+Six free ninety-minute sessions are held at the same time each week, facilitated by two specially-trained volunteers who provide a safe space for group participants to talk openly and honestly about their experiences and feelings with others who have experienced a similar loss.
+It’s not counselling, and we don’t give advice - the group members decide what they want to talk about, and can attend Facing the Future alongside any other support they have in place, including individual or group therapy.

 People bereaved by suicide had very little specialist support available to them.